gray rectangle with angle

 • Requiring any individual who is requesting account changes to produce a driver’s license that matches the information on file

 The new system will also include real-time data validation, using smart logic and edit checks.
+Failure to comply would result in an inactive USDOT number.

 Updates for New Entrant Safety Assurance